infinispan/js-client/README.md

 The routing and failover is transparent to the user code, so the operations executed against in a cluster look exactly the same as in the previous code examples.

+When a connection with a server breaks, incomplete operations are retried in other servers in the cluster.

+If a server that has a client listener registered fails or leaves the cluster, the client transparently migrates the listener registration to another node in the cluster.
+By doing so, the client can continue receiving events in the presence of failures or topology changes.

 You can run a test locally by starting multiple instances of Infinispan Server like this: